 By Erik Pounds, Head of Product Marketing, Swiftstack

-This article discusses integrating Swiftstack and Google Cloud Platform (GCP) to automatically and continuously synchronize data to GCP based on policies you define.
+This article discusses integrating Swiftstack and Google Cloud to automatically and continuously synchronize data to Google Cloud based on policies you define.

 SwiftStack is a software-defined object storage solution that customers can deploy on-premises behind their firewall, running on standard server hardware.

 Core to SwiftStack is the ability to scale a cluster with a single namespace across multiple geographic regions.
-While this makes excellent use of multiple data centers (if you have them), your workflows may benefit from a hybrid cloud strategy.
-With Cloud Sync in SwiftStack, data can be synchronized to GCP based on policies you define, and the data lives wherever it is needed by users and applications.
+While this makes excellent use of multiple data centers (if you have them), your workflows might benefit from a hybrid cloud strategy.
+With Cloud Sync in SwiftStack, data can be synchronized to Google Cloud based on policies you define, and the data lives wherever it is needed by users and applications.

 - Sync data from SwiftStack to Cloud Storage.

 - Policy-driven, where it's a property of the container.

 - Contents of many containers can be stored in a single public bucket.